President of Finland

 The president of the Republic of Finland (Suomen tasavallan presidentti; republiken Finlands president) is the head of state of Finland.
-Under the Constitution of Finland, executive power is vested in the Finnish Government and the president, with the latter possessing only residual powers.
+The incumbent president is Alexander Stubb, since 1 March 2024.
+He was elected president for the first time in 2024.

 The president is directly elected by universal suffrage for a term of six years.
 Since 1994, no president may be elected for more than two consecutive terms.
 The president must be a natural-born Finnish citizen.
 The presidential office was established in the Constitution Act of 1919.
-The incumbent president is Sauli Niinistö.
-He was elected for the first time in 2012 and was re-elected in 2018.
+Under the Constitution of Finland, executive power is vested in the Finnish Government and the president, with the latter possessing only residual powers.
+Only formally, the president ranks first in the protocol, before the speaker of the parliament and the prime minister of Finland.

-Finland has, for most of its independence, had a semi-presidential system in which the president had much authority and power over both foreign and domestic policy, but in the late 20th and early 21st centuries, the powers of the president have been subject to decrease, moving the country towards a more parliamentary system.
-In constitutional amendments, which came into effect in 1991, 2000, and 2012, the president's powers have been reduced.
-The president still leads the nation's foreign politics in conjunction with the Government, and is the commander-in-chief of the Finnish Defence Forces.
+Finland has for most of its independence had a semi-presidential system in which the president had much authority and power over both foreign and domestic policy, but constitutional amendments adopted in 1991, 2000 and 2012 reduced the president's powers and moved the country towards a more parliamentary system.
+The president still leads the nation's foreign policy in conjunction with the Government, and is the commander-in-chief of the Finnish Defence Forces.

 Title

-Officially, the current head of state of Finland is the president of the Republic of Finland (Suomen tasavallan presidentti; republiken Finlands president) or, more often, the president of the Republic (tasavallan presidentti, republikens president).
-This is in contrast to the former presidents, who retain the title "President".
+Officially, the current head of state of Finland is known as the president of the Republic of Finland (Suomen tasavallan presidentti; republiken Finlands president) or, more often, the president of the Republic (tasavallan presidentti, republikens president).
+This is in contrast to former presidents, who retain the title "President".